-Apparently Solar went through 20 script re-writes and numerous design tweaks before the machinery was locked down, so the sun moon cycle became a valid and logical system that behaved in a believable manner.
-With such a solid base, the physics of the world are easily stretched to include the giant throwing the controller into the heavens so he can pedal a moon back to base when the mechanics fail and so begin the cycle once again.
+Apparently Solar went through 20 script re-writes and numerous design tweaks before the machinery was locked down, so the sun-moon cycle became a valid and logical system that behaved in a believable manner.
+With such a solid base, the physics of the world are easily stretched, to include the giant throwing the controller into the heavens so he can pedal a moon back to base when the mechanics fail -and so begins the cycle once again.

-In a world of spoon fed stories it’s to Wharton and Shires’ credit that we can latch onto Solar’s narrative without the need for a single word of dialogue, although credit should also go to Simon Koudriavtsev who provides the emotive score for for the piece.
+In a world of spoon-fed stories it’s to Wharton and Shires’ credit that we can latch onto Solar’s narrative without the need for a single word of dialogue, although credit should also go to Simon Koudriavtsev who provides the emotive score for the piece.

 Solar has understandably racked up a host of awards and nominations including Best Animated Film at the Royal Television Society Awards, a Student Escape Award in CG and Best of Show at Cubria’s graduate exhibition.
 Also, for those of you curious for a peak behind the curtain, the Solar site hosts a pretty detailed making of video along with concept art for the film.